 I was big, but I was not strong... and I really couldn't move.
 A friend invited me to a yoga class is 2006.
 Crow pose was a great awakening for me.
 As an entire room full of beginner yogis balanced on their hands, I watched in disbelief.
 Whatever sex appeal I had, it wasn't doing much for my movement.
 Two years later I ended up in an adult gymnastics class.
 And this is where my journey into strength and movement really began.

 I became addicted to movement.

 I became addicted to gymnastics strength and conditioning.
-I twice a day, every day.
+I trained twice a day, every day.
 Whatever time I could spare I lived, breathed, and loved gymnastics.
 I did a 3 month internship with Orench Lagman, a revered gymnastics strength and conditioning coach.
 I learned everything he knew about coaching and programming movement.
 Over time I became strong, and slowly began to understand the origins of exceptional bodyweight strength.
 This is when I started coaching others and building an individual movement practice.